 Campaign focus 2017

-Let’s #UniteGlobally and create the #MotherOfAllMovements to counteract the might of the neo-liberal, hard-right world order and their “shock doctrine” crisis plan to stamp-out growing political support for Corbyn (UK), Sanders (US), Socialist Party (Portugal), Podemos (Spain), Syriza (Greece) etc.
+Let’s unite globally to counteract the might of the neo-liberal, hard-right world order and their “shock doctrine” crisis plan to stamp-out growing support for progressive, anti-austerity, environmental and pro-peace political movements in nations around the world.

 Through our unity we will win power nationally and forge a global democratic revolution.
 Help kick-start this process by having your say on a set of core global justice agreements, a #GlobalManifesto.
 Start by joining our Represent e-democracy platform then invite your favourite female activist or politician to propose a global policy for the whole world to debate and vote on.

 Many Minds: Using revolutionary e-democracy to bring people together to find solutions to global problems, problems that are bigger than any nation can tackle alone.
 Crowd-sourcing legally binding global economic, social, peace and environmental agreements through collaborative debate.

 One Action: Taking to the streets for global cooperation.
 Pulling nations together to implement the global agreements alongside one another.
 Voters informing all politicians (unless they promote hate) that they will only receive their vote if they sign-up to cooperate globally.

 One Heart: Cultivating a sense of our common humanity as we tackle global problems together.
 Sharing, acknowledging and honouring each other’s needs, values and loyalties.
 Celebrating our unity and both our uniqueness and diversity.

 Many Beats: Using music to create a sense of unity, empowerment and an atmosphere of humanity working together.
 Holding global cooperation street parties in every community, to party for a purpose, to follow the music that calls for a better world and to make that world a reality.